LinkedIn Commenting Strategy: How to Get Noticed by Ideal Clients Without Posting

 Identify 20 to 30 LinkedIn accounts to monitor and engage with consistently.
 This list should include:

-- Industry thought leaders: The most influential voices in the industries your ideal clients belong to.
+- Industry thought leaders (5-8 accounts): The most influential voices in the industries your ideal clients belong to.
 Their posts attract large, relevant audiences.
 Your comments in their threads reach those audiences.
+Look for creators with 10,000+ followers who post 3-5 times per week and consistently generate 50+ comments per post.

-- Direct ideal client prospects: Founders, executives, and operations leaders at companies you would love to work with.
+- Direct ideal client prospects (8-12 accounts): Founders, executives, and operations leaders at companies you would love to work with.
 Engaging regularly with their content builds ambient familiarity before any direct outreach.
+This is especially powerful when combined with a structured outreach sequence — by the time you send a connection request, they already recognize your name from their comment sections.

-- Adjacent service providers: Consultants, coaches, and service providers who serve the same clients you do without competing directly.
+- Adjacent service providers (3-5 accounts): Consultants, coaches, and service providers who serve the same clients you do without competing directly.
 Their followers are your ideal clients, and showing up thoughtfully in their comment sections makes you visible to exactly the right people.

-- Niche publication accounts: LinkedIn accounts associated with trade publications, associations, or communities in your target niche.
+- Niche publication accounts (2-3 accounts): LinkedIn accounts associated with trade publications, associations, or communities in your target niche.
 These accounts attract concentrated audiences of your ideal clients.

 Step 2: Set Up a Monitoring System